ibrahimkakbar/ibrahimkakbar.github.io/_pages/collections.md

 author_profile: false
 ---

 This page is for tracking all the conferences, applications, environments/datasets, and libraries that I think are useful.
 The conferences will be up to date in terms of their website.
+Eventually, I believe these lists will all become individually long and will be placed on their own pages.

 ## [Conferences](https://ibrahimkakbar.github.io/conferences)

 ## Applications
 + [nb](http://nb.mit.edu/welcome) : Online annotation for individuals/groups
-+ [Notable](https://github.com/notable/notable) : Amazing note taking application
++ [notable](https://github.com/notable/notable) : Amazing note taking application
 + [Tensorflow](https://www.tensorflow.org/) : Deep Learning Toolbox
 + [GPyTorch](https://gpytorch.ai/) : Gaussian Processes implementation using PyTorch as base.
 + [GPFlow](https://github.com/GPflow/GPflow) : Gaussian Processes implementation using Tensorflow as base.